 California uses a variety of examinations to assess candidates' competencies in basic skills, subject matter proficiency, and professional knowledge.
-California law required candidates to demonstrate subject matter knowledge by passage of a Commission-approved subject-matter assessment or by completing a Commission-approved subject-matter program of coursework in the field in which they will be teaching.
+California law requires candidates to demonstrate subject matter knowledge by passage of a Commission-approved subject-matter assessment, by completing a Commission-approved subject-matter program of coursework in the field in which they will be teaching, by verifying and accepting specific academic degree, by evaluating coursework aligned with the domains of the Subject Matter Requirements, or by completing a combination of coursework and subject matter assessment.
 For initial teacher certification or licensure, California uses the following written tests or performance assessments: